 Stanley Kubrick once again pushed the envelope with "Dr. Strangelove", his only comedy, a biting satire on the madness of paranoia and militarism and the ultimate consequence they can unleash, in this case the end of the world.
-The movie was nominated for 4 Oscars (best picture, director, screenplay, actor Peter Sellers) and won a BAFTA for best film, which only strengthened the cult status of this ambitious grotesque, even though it's at moments a little bit too dreadful to be funny at all.
+The movie was nominated for several awards, which only strengthened the cult status of this ambitious grotesque, even though it's at moments a little bit too dreadful to be funny at all.
 In the opening credits, a "disclaimer" pops up on the screen stating that the story is fictional and how "The real governments of the world would prevent this kind of scenario", but Kubrick elaborately creates the antagonism between the USSR and the USA, with recognizable allusions to the Cold War and the Cuban crisis, and the bitter details (drunk prime minister of the USSR) only display the doomsday finale as something critical.